philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * It's a ritual that no one likes, and often leaves you uncertain about whether you got a fair deal or could've gotten more.
 Free your employees from this tress.
-* Basecamp's method:
+* Basecamp's comp method:
 * Salaries
   * 5 levels per department/role.
   * Everyone in the same level is paid the same.
   * They pay top 10% of market, and track market each year by issuing raises.
   * To increase comp greatly means increasing your level.
-  * Pay at SF rates even though their team is distributed, to combat the appeal of FANG.
+* Pay at Bay Area rates even though their team is distributed, to combat the appeal of FANG.
 * "We don't pay traditional bonuses at Basecamp, either, so our salaries are benchmarked against other companies' salaries plus bonus packages.
-We used to do bonsues many years ago, but we found that they were quickly treated as expected salary, so if they ever dipped, people felt like they got a demotion."
+We used to do bonuses many years ago, but we found that they were quickly treated as expected salary, so if they ever dipped, people felt like they got a demotion."
 * They pay 25% of the growth in EBITDA of that year out to the current employees.
-  * (Seems to me like they give competitive salary and no stock, so their packages are 1/2 of what Google or FB will pay.)
+* (It seems to me like they give competitive salary and no stock, so their packages are 1/2 of what Google or FB will pay.)

 ## Benefits who?